-FIG. 10.
-PCA maps corresponding to the modes identified for test case STD_5598_DP maps containing various noise sources other than that of the dominant ones for the particular modes.
-Therefore, in order to identify the frequency bins (and consequently the beamforming maps) that are dominated by the designated quadrants of the interaction tone noise sources, a deeper investigation of the weighting coefficients (\boldsymbol{a}{j}^{i}) of the CPOD process is necessary.
+However, it can also be seen on the PCA maps that aside from the concentrated spots having high values, there are additional spots with much lower values.
+These are a result of the smaller, but still visible contributions of input beamforming maps containing various noise sources other than that of the dominant ones for the particular modes.
+Therefore, in order to identify the frequency bins (and consequently the beamforming maps) that are dominated by the designated quadrants of the interaction tone noise sources, a deeper investigation of the weighting coefficients (a_i^j) of the CPOD process is necessary.
 The weighting coefficients have been presented previously in Eq.
-(8) in Section II A. They give information with regard to the contribution of one particular input beamforming map to the modes, and also with regard to the contributions of the beamforming maps to one particular mode.
+(8) in Sec.
+II A. They give information with regard to the contribution of one particular input beamforming map to the modes, and also with regard to the contributions of the beamforming maps to one particular mode.
 The larger the value of the weighting coefficient, the larger the impact.

-Therefore, by examining the three columns of the ai matrix pertaining to each modes identified for investigation, information can be gained about how each of the input beamforming maps has contributed to those modes.
+Therefore, by examining the three columns of the \mathbf{a}{j}^{i} matrix pertaining to each modes identified for investigation, information can be gained about how each of the input beamforming maps has contributed to those modes.
 The weighting coefficients of the beamforming maps pertaining to these modes plotted against their map numbers can be seen in subplot a) of Fig. 11.
 It shows the contributions of the modes to the individual maps.
-The weighting coefficients are presented in a dimensionless form, i.e. every weighting coefficient value has been divided with the value of the largest weighting coefficient for each of the modes.
-As the goal is to investigate how much impact a beamforming map has on a mode, the beamforming maps pertaining to each of the three modes are to be sorted in descending order according to their weighting coefficients, as can be seen in subplot b) of Fig. 11 (see also Step 11) in Fig. 6).
-Then only the beamforming maps with non-zero weighting coefficients are to be considered for further investigations (see Step 12) in Fig. 6).
-In the next part of the analysis, the modes considered for each of the subgroups are to be investigated in order to identify the beamforming maps for which the interaction tone noise of a given quadrant is dominant (see Step 13) in Fig. 6).
+The weighting coefficients are presented in a dimensionless form; that is, every weighting coefficient value has been divided with the value of the largest weighting coefficient for each of the modes.
+As the goal is to investigate how much impact a beamforming map has on a mode, the beamforming maps pertaining to each of the three modes are to be sorted in descending order according to their weighting coefficients, as can be seen in subplot (b) of Fig. 11 (see also step 11 in Fig. 6).
+Then, only the beamforming maps with non-zero weighting coefficients are to be considered for further investigations (see step 12 in Fig. 6).
+In the next part of the analysis, the modes considered for each of the subgroups are to be investigated in order to identify the beamforming maps for which the interaction tone noise of a given quadrant is dominant (see step 13 in Fig. 6).